tbebekis/Pascal.Tripous/Demos/MemTable/ReadMe.md

 The actual `FRecBufSize` is the sum of the [`TField.DataSize`](https://www.freepascal.org/docs-html/current/fcl/db/tfield.datasize.html) property.
 For blob fields that `DataSize` is the `SizeOf(TBlob)`.

-The `TRecordBuffer` type represents a record buffer and is defined as following.
+The `TRecordBuffer` type represents a record buffer and is defined, by Free Pascal, as following.

 ```
 type